 vignettes/biodivMapR_02.Rmd

 Spectral transformation.
-This includes PCA, MNF, as well as various multidimensional methods applying linear or non-linear transformations using the full spectral information
+This includes principal component analysis, minimum noise fraction, or any multidimensional method applying linear or non-linear transformations using the spectral information

 Biophysical properties.
-They involve physical information obtained from radiative transfer models, combined with an inversion algorithm dedicated to regression in order to link reflectance measured over part or all of the spectral range covered by a sensor, to one or multiple vegetation characteristics, such as LAI, leaf pigment and water content, LMA.
+They involve physical information obtained from radiative transfer models, combined with an inversion algorithm dedicated to regression.
+They aim at linking reflectance measured over part or all of the spectral range covered by a sensor, to one or multiple vegetation characteristics, such as LAI, leaf pigment and water content, LMA.

 This tutorial describes a selection of options available for users

-interested in producing features from an optical sensor (here,
+interested in producing features from Sentinel-2 data to prepare for

 The image is assumed to be downloaded from the procedure described previously